-Chock-full of zucchini and using olive oil and cassava flour, this zucchini bread recipe packs a greater nutrient punch than your average recipe.
+Chock-full of zucchini and using olive oil and your favorite gluten-free flour blend, this zucchini bread recipe packs a greater nutrient punch than your average recipe.

 What makes this recipe special?
 It actually sneaks in some really healthy ingredients.
-For example, if you opt for gluten-free cassava flour, with its Nutrivore Score of 224 replaces traditional wheat flour with a Nutrivore Score of just 66, upping the nutrient value of this recipe.
-I also recommend using a high-quality olive oil like and an unrefined cane or maple sugar.
+For example, if you opt for gluten-free cassava flour, with its Nutrivore Score of 224 to replace traditional wheat flour with a Nutrivore Score of just 66, you up the nutrient value of this recipe significantly.
+I also recommend using a high-quality olive oil and an unrefined cane or maple sugar.
 If you like, you can replace the walnuts with pecans or any other favorite nut or seed.

 - 3 eggs

 - 1 cup maple sugar or brown sugar, cane sugar, or your favorite granulated sugar

 - 4 cups zucchini coarsely grated, about 2 pounds, or 3 – 4 medium zucchini

 - 2 teaspoons baking soda